Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

               deny=".*\.bandwidthhogs\.com" />
    ~~~

-    {%include note.html content="
+    {%include info.html content="
     Consult the Tomcat [Remote Host Valve](https://tomcat.apache.org/tomcat-8.5-doc/config/valve.html#Remote_Host_Valve){:target='_blank'}  documentation for more information about valve syntax and options.
     " %}

-## Restrict Access Via Web Application Deployment Descriptor

-### Rationale
+## Limit Access To Parts Or Entire TDS By User/Role

-* You can use a web application's [deployment descriptor](https://docs.oracle.com/cd/E19316-01/819-3669/6n5sg7bhc){:target="_blank"} (`web.xml`) file to limit access to parts or all of the application.
+Use a web application's [deployment descriptor](https://docs.oracle.com/cd/E19316-01/819-3669/6n5sg7bhc){:target="_blank"} (`web.xml`) file to limit access to parts or all of the application.

-* Servlet containers, including Tomcat, can implement access control configurations found in the deployment descriptor file by enforcing user authentication to the restricted resources.
+Servlet containers, including Tomcat, can implement access control configurations found in the deployment descriptor file by enforcing user authentication to the restricted resources.
-* This type of restricted access works well when you want to restrict your entire site to a single set of users, or  when you want to give access to different datasets to different users.
+This type of access control works well when you want to restrict your entire site to a single set of users, or when you want to give access to different datasets to different users.

 {%include note.html content="
 You will need to configure the [user authentication credentials](/digested_passwords.html) in Tomcat to and should enable [TLS/SSL encryption](/enable_tls_encryption.html) to utilize this type of access control.